wp-plugins/bepro-listings/readme.txt

 = TROUBLE SHOOTING =

-* 404 Error - Unfortunately, wordpress has an existing issue with custom post types.
+* 404 Error - Unfortunately, wordpress has an existing issue with custom post type permalinks.
 If Listing pages produce a 404 error, try resetting your permalink settings in the admin.
 Simply re-save your current settings so that they are reset for all urls.
 The option is under your settings menu.

 = TRANSLATIONS =